bhopals/java-script-algorithms-and-data-structures-masterclass/cracking-the-coding-interview/02-Technical-Questions.md

   might mean reducing that second `O(N)` in the equation to `O(1)` or `O(LOG N)`

 - This is one way that BCR can be useful.
 We can use the runtimes to get a "HINT" for what we need to REDUCE.

+#### What Good Coding Looks Like

+- Broadly speaking, good code has the following properties:

+  - Correct
+  - Efficient
+  - Simple
+  - Readable
+  - Maintainable

+- Apart from that, few more points to keep that in MIND
+  - Use Data Structure Generously (The BEST FIT ONE)
+  - Appropriate Code Reuse
+  - Modular
+  - Flexible and Robust
+  - Error checking

+#### Don't Give Up!

+- Always show the eagerness to step up and Solve the Problem.
+- Show excitement about solving hard problems.
+Embrace it!!!